NVIDIA-Omniverse/kit-extension-template-cpp/README.md

 ## Creating New C++ Extensions

-1. Copy one of the existing extension examples to a new folder with the same name as your new extension (still within the `source/extensions` folder).
+1. Copy one of the existing extension examples to a new folder within the `source/extensions` folder.
+    - The name of the new folder will be the name of your new extension.
+    - The **omni** prefix is reserved for NVIDIA applications and extensions.
 2. Update the fields in your new extension's `config/extension.toml` file as necessary.
 3. Update your new extension's `premake5.lua` file as necessary.
 4. Update your new extension's C++ code in the `plugins` folder as necessary.